Joint Detection and Characterization of the Standing Accretion Shock Instability for Core-Collapse Supernovae with cWB XP: SASImeter

 This first step, which can be regarded as a \textit{pre}-GW-\texttt{SASImeter} stage, is only performed six times for the whole analysis.
-It is repeated for three galactic distances ($1$, $5$, and $10$ kpc), and for each, it is run for two cases: one where SASI activity is present in the injected waveform and one where it is artificially removed (using SciPy's \textit{signal.butter} and \textit{signal.sosfilt} implementations with the \textit{bandstop} option and for frequencies $\leq 200 \; \text{Hz}$), this since both cases are needed in order to evaluate the pipeline's detection efficiency (as it will be discussed in step 4).
+It is repeated for three galactic distances ($1$, $5$, and $10$ kpc), and for each, it is run for two cases: one where SASI activity is present in the injected waveform and one where it is artificially removed; to perform the last, a Butterworth band-stop filter is implemented via SciPy's modules \textit{signal.butter} and \textit{signal.sosfilt}.
+The filter is created by the first module using the \texttt{bandstop} filter option of order 5 and with the \texttt{sos} output option, choosing the frequency band to filter out as $[0.1, \;200]$ and specifying the sampling frequency as $16,384 \; \text{Hz}$ (LIGO's standard).
+Then, the filter is applied via the second module directly on the strain data.
+This is done because both scenarios, when SASI is present and when it is not, are needed in order to evaluate the pipeline's detection efficiency (as it will be discussed in step 4).
 Each of these cWB XP implementations will generate numerous TF maps, some of which the GW-\texttt{SASImeter} will work on directly.
 These maps are also referred to as \textit{triggers} or \textit{pixel files} due to the fact that each data item contains three entries: time, frequency and CRS.
 To produce these files, a special cWB plugin is used to specifically dump them; an example of such reconstructed GW signals, for the case where SASI activity is present in the O4 injections, can be observed in figure \ref{Fig_Reconstructions}.
 In contrast, the following two steps are executed cyclically for a specific number of triggers for each of the six sets of TF maps.

 \textit{2.
 High Frequency Features parameter estimation}: The GW HFF, which are produced by PNS pulsations during the CCSNe and which are mainly generated by the so-called oscillation modes \textit{f} and \textit{g}, are post–core-bounce signals whose frequencies begin at a few hundred Hertz and grow over time up to 1–2 kHz \cite{Michele_Tony_CCSNe}.
 Many physical properties from the CCSNe and its progenitor can be extracted from this particular period of GW emission.
 Consistently to the literature review performed in Lin2023 \cite{Zidu_SASImeter_Joint}, it is assumed that SASI activity appears not earlier than $50 \; \text{ms}$ after the HFF start.
 A sufficiently accurate estimation of the HFF starting time is achieved with a $\chi^2$ minimization that approximates the frequency growth as linear.
 The characterization of the HFF is, on its own, a topic of research, see, for example \cite{Casallas2023, Casallas2025, HFF_Slope_Daniel}, and \cite{Casallas_DCC} for an inclusion of the curvature.
 In the SASImeter module, the estimated slope of the HFF is not used.